saltcute/kook-pixiv-chan/README.md

 }
 ```

-The `porn`, `terrorism`, `live` and `ad` will appear in `reason` only if they contribute to the total blur amount.
-That is ONLY when the image is NSFW in that certain category (sexual content, terrorism/politics/violence, smoking/gambling or advertising).
+The `porn`, `terrorism`, `live` and `ad` part will appear in `reason` only if they contribute to the total blur amount.
+That is, ONLY when the image is NSFW in that certain category (sexual content, terrorism/politics/violence, smoking/gambling or advertising).

-Below is a example of linkmap, but you can also send a `GET` request to `http://pixiv.lolicon.ac.cn/linkmap` to get an updated linkmap (around 6000 illustrations as of 07/27/2022).

 ```
 {